So last year, I joked that the unschooled version of a seventh-grade-ish curriculum plan for 2012-13 was the worst title for a blog post ever.

 But, uh, it worked!
 I heard from people literally around the world who loved our un-plan and our approach.

 So, why mess with a good thing?
-This year, under an awfully similar title, I’m chronicling what might be our life, unschooling 8th grade-ish style, with tons of input from Sarah and a generous helping of new resources, as part of the iHomeschool Network’s Not Back to School Blog Hop!
+This year, under an awfully similar title, I’m chronicling what might be our life, unschooling 8th grade-ish style, with tons of input from Ashar and a generous helping of new resources, as part of the iHomeschool Network’s Not Back to School Blog Hop!

 Most days, we have no idea what we’re going to learn about until it happens.
 We make plans – of sorts – but the best opportunities always seem to be those that just arise naturally.